Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-connect-scan/tcp-connect-scan.md

 Transmission Control Protocol (TCP) is a connection-oriented protocol used in modern networking, like a HTTP/HTTPS connection to view this article.
 After Nmap's TCP connect scan completes the three way handsshake, Nmap then terminates the connection.

-This is not to be confused with another common scan option, *TCP Syn Scan* `-sS` which does not complete its connection to the target host.
+This is not to be confused with another common scan technique, *TCP Syn Scan* `-sS` which does not complete its connection to the target host.

 Drawbacks to using TCP connect scan include:
   - Longer scan times